 The Asian Longhorned Tick has been found in Connecticut!

 What you need to be aware of with this tick:

 • Reproduces rapidly needing no male – asexual

 • Dangerous to pets and livestock

-As we all know, deer ticks are a big problem in the east and Connecticut is one of the worst states for ticks and the diseases they carry.
-The greater Danbury, New Milford and Ridgefield area provides great tick habitat with our dense woods and deer population.
+Connecticut is one of the worst states for ticks and the diseases they carry.
+The greater Danbury, New Milford, and Ridgefield areas provide great tick habitats with dense woods and a large deer population.

 The reservoir for Lyme is small mammals, specifically rodents.
-Ticks, primarily the blacklegged or deer tick, Ixodes scapularis, feed on deer and mice and the ticks transfer the microbe to humans.
-The disease does not appear to affect the deer and is not documented affecting the other hosts.
+Ticks, primarily the black-legged or deer tick, feed on deer and mice, and the ticks transfer the microbe to humans

 To reduce the presence of all kinds of ticks in your yard, be sure to keep your grass cut short and your pets on veterinary-monitored tick preventatives

 Do not encourage deer and other wildlife to travel through your yard, either.